jahudak/disease-gene-predictor/README.md

 - Laszlo Patrik Abrok (JPWF8N)
 - Janos Hudak (CP4EIQ)

+For evaluation instructions, please see the "Deployment and Evaluation" part under Quick Start.

 ## ℹ️ Project description

 This is our semester project for the [VITMMA19 Deep Learning course](https://www.tmit.bme.hu/vitmma19).
 It leverages graph neural networks and real-life medical data from [DISGENET](https://disgenet.com/) to predict disease-gene associations.

-The project will include a model and a learning framework based on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/), a semi-automatic LaTeX documentation solution and an MLaaS application as well.
+The project includes a VGAE model and a learning framework based on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/), a semi-automatic LaTeX documentation solution and a Gradio MLaaS application as well.

 ## 📊 Data and Files